, but rising interest rates could make younger retirees reconsider, according to a recent Wall Street Journal report.

 Staying at home can be a challenge for older Americans

 The borrowers are coming.
-Reverse
+Reverse, are you ready?

 Many retirees wait longer to take a